The Braveheart Way

-Do they represent MY Braveheart way?
+Do these 27 pictures represent MY Braveheart way?
 No. I for my part estimate, that when not wearing trousers, I might spend almost all my time in traditional kilts, leaving maximum ten percent, and probably closer to five per cent, to all other skirted garments put together, including utility kilts.
 So it has been for over 20 years and this ratio is hardly going to change.
-Only, there is one major difference.
-Now I wear trousers less often than earlier, giving totally more time for manly ‘open’ or ‘unbifurcated’ garments, MUGs, whatever their kind.

 The word MUG is central in Braveheart terminology.
 Manly Unbifurcated Garments.
 I like the concept, not the MUG word.
 But MSG then?
 Manly Skirted Garments.
 Well, it might be associated with mono sodium glutamate, used in cooking as a flavour enhancer, which has certainly nothing to do with manly skirted garments.
 But has a mug?
 Well, some day, some clever guy might come up with the perfect and unique word.

 What I had had in mind was to demonstrate, that the difference, when it comes to skirted 'manly' garments, is not that big after all.
 YOUR Braveheart way can be 100% traditional kilts.
 It can be 100% skirts of a kind.
 It can be anything in between.
 If and when in a kilt you can abide to rules, or you can follow no rules, or you can make your own rules.
 You are the one to choose your style and to take the step.

 This one is the last gallery page.
 If you think, you have missed somethng, you might go back; otherwise you can proceed to the LINKS pages.
 Below you find the links.